Udzu/pudzu/bamboo.md

 2   Dino         NaN
 ```

-**assign_rows**: assign or update columns using a row function or constant, with an optional row predicate condition.
+**assign_rows**: assign or update columns using a row/index function or constant, with an optional row/index predicate condition.

 ```python
 >> df.assign_rows(assign_if="not surname:exists", pups=lambda r: r["children"], children=None)